Hello!

 $1 million

-AIM BRAIN is a four-year project, which brings world-leading diagnostic testing to every child diagnosed in Australia and New Zealand.
-In its first year, the project has already resulted in improved diagnosis and treatment plans for every child facing brain cancer.
+AIM BRAIN brings world-leading diagnostic testing to every child diagnosed in Australia and New Zealand.
+The project has resulted in improved diagnosis and treatment plans for every child facing brain cancer and has now moved

 Double Australian kids access to clinical trials